Pangea Ultima: Meet Earth’s Next Supercontinent

 On average, continents move about 5-10 cm per year.
 This is about the same length your fingernails grow every year.

 So the next supercontinent won’t happen for another 250 million years in the future.
 But it’s a fun experiment to engineer.

-Pangea Ultima will be the Next Supercontinent
+Will Pangea Ultima be the Next Supercontinent?

 If you could fast-forward into the future, continents will reconnect into another supercontinent.
 Pangea Ultima is projected as the next supercontinent 250 million years.